Money stress is killing me. How can I stop stressing about money?

 Maybe your answer to this is it’s all in one draw/shoebox/pile on the floor.

 How has that been working out for you then?
 I imagine it’s not been that clear where or what is going on in any of your finances.

 So let’s start with a clean slate and try and establish a system that works for you and makes it easy to find critical documents.

 - whatever way makes sense to you an easy your management of those things

-putting your poop in a group will help ease the spaghetti junction of documents and papers which are just adding to your money stress.
+Putting your poop in a group will help ease the spaghetti junction of documents and papers that add to your money stress.

 Take control of your paperwork, and you should feel your money stress dropping a little now that it is clear what is going on.

 A crucial part of removing money stressed and financial anxiety is to know that you have a safety net in place.
 A financial safety net that will help you avoid financial ruin if or when things go wrong.